England pacers face ‘test of character’ in tough Pakistan conditions: Crawley

 Crawley is one of the eight players on England’s Test squad who also played in the team beating Pakistan 3-0 in 2022, inflicting on them their first whitewash at home.

-“The finger is good and I have recovered well,” Crawley said about his recovery from injury.
-“I am absolutely raring to go.
-I can’t wait.”

-The second Test begins in Multan on October 15 with the final match played in Rawalpindi from Oct 24.
+The second Test starts in Multan on October 15 with the final match played in Rawalpindi from October 24.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.